AdobeDocs/experience-platform.en/help/destinations/api/delete-destination-account.md

 **Response**

 A successful response returns HTTP status 204 (No Content) and a blank body.
 You can confirm the deletion by attempting a lookup (GET) request to the connection.
+The API will return an HTTP 404 (Not Found) error, indicating that the destination account has been deleted.

 ## API error handling {#api-error-handling}

 The API endpoints in this tutorial follow the general Experience Platform API error message principles.
-Refer to [API status codes](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html?lang=en#api-status-codes) and [request header errors](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html?lang=en#request-header-errors) in the Platform troubleshooting guide.
+Refer to [API status codes](../../landing/troubleshooting.md#api-status-codes) and [request header errors](../../landing/troubleshooting.md#request-header-errors) in the Platform troubleshooting guide.

 ## Next steps